A woman in a navy blue suit walks through a lush, green field, holding documents in her hand. © Johannes Funk

 Objective

-Rwanda successfully promotes quality employment and new job opportunities for women and enhances the competitiveness of women-led businesses.
+Rwanda promotes quality employment and new job opportunities for women and enhances the competitiveness of women-led businesses.

 A woman sits outdoors, likely on a veranda, at a table, working on a laptop.© Envision Rwanda